Fidelity Title Insurance to Block Coverage of Cannabis Properties

 Cannabis-related properties targeted by title insurance company

-Fidelity National Title Group, a subsidiary of Fidelity National Financial, the largest title insurer in the world, has issued an underwriting bulletin to its agents in 28 states to not insure any land used “for the production or distribution of marijuana.”
+Fidelity National Title Group, a subsidiary of Fidelity National Financial, the largest title insurer in the world, has issued an underwriting bulletin to its agents in 28 states not to insure any land used “for the production or distribution of marijuana.”

-According to the memo issued June 29, 2017 by Fidelity National Title, the company’s Chief Underwriting Counsel said that properties in the 28 states “that have in some capacity legalized cultivation, distribution, manufacture or sale of marijuana products” will not be insured by Fidelity.
+According to the memo issued June 29, 2017, by Fidelity National Title, the company’s Chief Underwriting Counsel said that properties in the 28 states “that have in some capacity legalized cultivation, distribution, manufacture or sale of marijuana products” will not be insured by Fidelity.

-The bulletin instructs its agents and people in company operations to include the following language in every title commitment that the company issues in the 28 states.
+The bulletin instructs its agents and people in company operations to include the following language in every title commitment the company issues in the 28 states.
 This underwriting bulletin (coded as Fidelity National Title Insurance bulletin 2017 RC-05) states:

-On its web site, Fidelity National Financial describes itself as “the nation’s largest title insurance company through its title insurance underwriters – Fidelity National Title, Chicago Title, Commonwealth Land Title, Alamo Title and National Title of New York – that collectively issue more title insurance policies than any other title company in the United States.”
+On its website, Fidelity National Financial describes itself as “the nation’s largest title insurance company through its title insurance underwriters—Fidelity National Title, Chicago Title, Commonwealth Land Title, Alamo Title, and National Title of New York—that collectively issue more title insurance policies than any other title company in the United States.”

-The bulletin recommends that if a title company sends out a “welcome” package or instructions before closing that it should include a similar statement saying the land will not insured.
-The bulletin also says “the sooner we indicate our unwillingness to insure, the better all around.”
+The bulletin recommends that if a title company sends out a “welcome” package or instructions before closing, it should include a similar statement saying the land will not be insured.
+The bulletin also says, “The sooner we indicate our unwillingness to insure, the better all around.”

 Impact on Cannabis-Related Real Estate